 Our volunteers teach basic—but life-changing—communication skills to adults who want to learn English.

 Since 1972, we’ve been equipping a big-hearted army of tutors to sit side-by-side with adults who cannot understand, speak, read, or write English.
 Imagine!
 We give these volunteers the materials, techniques, and confidence they need to help adults bust through language barriers and experience a whole new world of communication and connection—right here in DuPage County.

 Once each tutor is ready, we match him or her with an adult who wants to learn English.
-Learner and tutor decide on a convenient meeting time and place—often at the local library.
+The learner and tutor decide on a convenient meeting time and place—often at the local library.

 From there, the instruction is entirely customized.
 The learner chooses specific goals—understand street signs, decipher prescription labels, read mail, tell bedtime stories, apply for a job—and the tutor offers practical instruction in response.
 This highly personalized approach gets results, builds relationships, and strengthens communities.